prometheus/prometheus/documentation/examples/contrib/kubernetes/rabbitmq/README.md

 * Add the annotation: prometheus.io/scrape: "true"
 * Add the annotation: prometheus.io/port: "9090"

-And you should be able to see your RabbitMQ exporter being scrapped on prometheus status page.
+And you should be able to see your RabbitMQ exporter being scraped on Prometheus status page.
-Since the ip that will be scrapped will be the pod endpoint it is important that the node where prometheus is running have access to the Kubernetes overlay network (flannel, weave, aws, or any of the other options that Kubernetes gives to you).
+Since the ip that will be scraped will be the pod endpoint it is important that the node where Prometheus is running have access to the Kubernetes overlay network (flannel, weave, aws, or any of the other options that Kubernetes gives to you).